celo-org/docs/docs/cel2/whats-changed.md

 ## Node operators

-In the Celo L1 node operators simply needed to run the celo-blockchain client, a single service that was a fork of go-ethereum.
+In the Celo L1 node, operators simply needed to run the celo-blockchain client, a single service that was a fork of go-ethereum.
 Moving to the Celo L2 node operators will need to run an op-geth instance for execution, an op-node instance for consensus and an eigenda-proxy for data availability.
 Instructions on operating nodes are [here](./l2-operator-guide).

 ## Deprecated transactions